 As already explained in the "Usage" section, every time you use one of the constructors you define a new independent measurement.
 This happens because these contructors generate a new random and (hopefully) unique tag field, that is used to distinguish between really equal objects and measurements that only by chance share the same nominal value and uncertainty.
-For these reasons, will produce two independent measurements and they will be treated as such when performing mathematical operations.
-In particular, you can also notice that they are not egal x === y # => false
+For these reasons, y = 24.3 \pm 2.7 '''

 '''

+measurement(value, uncertainty)

-Measurement(value, uncertainty) value \pm uncertainty
+value ± uncertainty

 '''

-$x = 24.3 \pm 2.7$ $y = 24.3 \pm 2.7$
+''' x = 24.3 \pm 2.7